-Ancestral Art of Newborn Communication
+1. Art Of Newborn Communication

+Today, a mama cat’s purring leads wayward newborn babies to their mother’s teats.
 In return, the kittens learn how to purr to communicate with both their mama cat and their littermates.

-Happiness and Contentment
+2. Happiness and Contentment

 As baby felines develop bonds with their mama cat, they also develop the art of kneading, which helps release milk from their mother’s nipples.
 The repetitive actions of kneading, drinking milk, and exchanging purrs with the mama cat will eventually become part of your pet cat’s instinct.